 - evaluating effectiveness of word choice

-Peer tutors do not provide proof-reading or other editing services; instead they help students develop their own voices as writers and their own drafting and revision strategies, ideally over a number of tutoring sessions throughout the semester.
+Peer staff do not provide proof-reading or other editing services.
+Instead, they help students develop their own voices as writers and help students with drafting and revision strategies.
+Ideally this transition occurs over a number of sessions throughout the semester.

 Tips for a Successful Writing Conference:

-Come Early!
-The best time to work with a writing tutor is when you first get the assignment.
-Doing so means you can work on the assignment feeling confident from the beginning.
+- The best time to work with peer staff is when you first get the assignment.
+Doing so means you can work on the assignment with confidence from the beginning.

-Bring ALL your materials.
-It will really help you and the tutor if you bring all information the professor has provided about the assignment and all the work you have done for the assignment so far.
-Helpful items you should bring to a tutorial session if you have them are:
+- It will really help you and the peer staff if you bring all information the professor has provided about the assignment and all the work you have done for the assignment so far.
+Helpful items you should bring to a writing session if you have them are: